 In the entire history of mankind, only twelve humans have ever set foot on the moon, and during a chance encounter with one of them around the year 2000, the author realized that that number was already down to nine and would soon dwindle to zero.
 So he set himself the challenge of interviewing each one of the Moonwalkers to ask, "What was it like to walk on the moon, and what did you do after that?"
 The results are surprising, predictable, emotional, laughably rational, funny, sad, and entirely thought-provoking.
 Smith is truly an artist with words, and brought deep compassion and insight to these fascinating men.

-If I were to write a book, I'd want to write one just like Moondust.
+If I were to write a book about the space program, I'd want to write one just like Moondust.
 Though I can plow through and even enjoy the more typical technical prose calmly laid down by the technocrats who dreamed up these incredible missions and made them come true, this book tells the kind of story that fascinates me most: